Breath test may replace invasive heart monitoring during surgery

 Summary

-This study looked at whether measuring carbon dioxide in a patient's breath can help doctors estimate how well the heart is pumping blood during non-cardiac surgery.
-The goal is to find a non-invasive alternative to the current method, which requires inserting a tube into the heart.
-105 adults having general or lower-limb surgery participated.
-The results could lead to safer monitoring for future patients.
+This study looked at whether measuring carbon dioxide in a patient's breath can help doctors estimate how well the heart is pumping during non-cardiac surgery.
+The goal is to find a non-invasive way to monitor heart function, avoiding the need for risky catheters.
+105 adults having general or lower limb surgery participated.
+The results may lead to safer, simpler monitoring.

 Get updates